 Other features that punctuate the knickers include perforated, breathable material along the leg panels that are designed to wick away moisture and protect from overheating, while also providing insulation from the cold air.

-The combination of fabrics, fit and performance all tallied into the ideal garments for facing a cool autumnal day, providing the requisite amount of warmth, loft and feel against the body that enabled me to spend long-days in the saddle chasing the borders and hedgerows of small western Massachusetts towns, all-the-while feeling warm and comfortable.
+The combination of fabrics, fit and performance all tallied into the ideal garments for facing a chilly day, providing the requisite amount of warmth, loft and feel against the body that enabled me to spend long-days in the saddle chasing the borders and hedgerows of small western Massachusetts townships, all-the-while feeling warm and comfortable.

 I particularly liked the fit of the garments, which I would classify as being a race-cut, meaning they’re designed to fit tight against the body in typical European fashion.

-So, if you’re not at your fighting weight, I would suggest sizing up a notch or two.
+So, if you’re not at your fighting weight, I would suggest sizing up a notch or two, or go on a steady diet of bone broth and pocket lint for a bit.

 In sum, the pieces ticked all-the-boxes in terms of comfort and performance.
 And, for the inveterate euro-geek such as myself, the style quotient was certainly met as well, with small embellishments here-and-there that amounted to a bespoke aesthetic that’s only found in the most exclusive brands.